-It is now time to leave the beautiful and magical Sintra Mountain and head in the direction of Cascais, but we will make a stop midpoint in the wild Cabo da Roca, which is a sheer 150m cliff that forms the most western point of continental Europe.
+It is now time to leave Azenhas do Mar and head in the direction of Cascais.
+We will make a stop midpoint in the wild Cabo da Roca, which is a sheer 150 meters cliff that forms the most western point of continental Europe.

 Then it’s time for a lunch break.
 We´ll enjoy beautiful roads toward the village of Cascais, a former fishing village that gained fame as a resort for Portugal’s royal family in the late XIX century and early XX century.
 Nowadays, it is a popular vacation spot for both Portuguese and foreign tourists, as well as a village with small museums, picturesque gardens, a shiny marina, and a pedestrian old town.
 In Cascais you´ll have the opportunity to try the most famous ice cream of Portugal, Santini’s Gelati, which is considered the best ice cream in the world!
 It is truly a gift from the gods!
 Santini’s has been tantalizing Portuguese tongues since 1947.

 After lunch will be the right time for an amazing experience.
 We’ll go directly to the Pena Palace, (the Park and the Palace of Pena entrance fee are included in the price; 14€ per person).
 The palace’s history started in the Middle Ages when a chapel dedicated to Our Lady of Pena was built on the top of the Sintra Mountain.
 According to the tradition, construction occurred after an apparition of the Virgin Mary.
 The current palace dates back to 1839 when King Ferdinand II bought the ruins of the Hieronymite Monastery of Our Lady of Pena, a 500 years old monastery, and started to adapt it for use as a residence according to his romantic taste.
 Today the palace constitutes one of the major expressions of 19th-century romanticism in the world, and it’s a true fairytale that appears to have come from Disney (read more here).